lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 ### Using data from an exported Qualtrics .csv file

-It is is also possible to download the Qualtrics data in a variety of formats (e.g., CSV, Excel, SPSS).
+It is also possible to download the Qualtrics data in a variety of formats (e.g., CSV, Excel, SPSS).
 Since my R and Qualtrics history began by using files with the CSV extension (think "Excel" lite), that is my preference.

 In Qualtrics, these are the steps to download the data:  Projects/YOURsurvey/Data & Analysis/Export & Import/Export data/CSV/Use numeric values.
 In order to import this data into R, it is critical that to save this file in the same folder as the .rmd file that you will use with the data.

-R is sensitive to characters used filenames  As downloaded, my Qualtrics .csv file had a long name with spaces and symbols that are not allowed.
-Therore, I gave it a simple, sensible, filename, "ReC_Download210319.csv".
-An idiosyncracy of mine is to datestamp filenames.
+R is sensitive to characters used filenames.
+As downloaded, my Qualtrics .csv file had a long name with spaces and symbols that are not allowed.
+Therefore, I gave it a simple, sensible, filename, "ReC_Download210319.csv".
+An idiosyncrasy of mine is to datestamp filenames.
 I use two-digit representations of the year, month, and date so that if the letters preceding the date are the same, the files would alphabetize automatically.

 ```r